kuroji-fusky/pacopanda-drawing-stats/README.md

 ### Why did you create this project?

-It's really not my intention to impress him in general, I'm just a big fan of his artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since mid-2000s but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning not only JavaScript, but also learning
+It's really not my intention to impress him in general, I'm just a huge fan of his artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since mid-2000s but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning not only JavaScript, but also learning